-Note: The first time you turn on the system, the RAID controllers begin initializing the drives in the system.
-This process will take several hours; for example, an array with seven drives takes a minimum of 12 hours to initialize.
-You can use the default RAID Level 5 array (or arrays, depending on the number of drives in the system) immediately (as the drives are initializing) or stop initialization by connecting to the system and deleting the arrays that are set up at the factory.
+Note: The drives on the Xserve RAID have been preconfigured at the factory into a RAID Level 5 array with RAID Now background initialization in effect.
+When you turn on the system, the drives will begin initializing the array.
+This process will take a number of hours.
+You can use the default RAID Level 5 array (or arrays, depending on the number of drives in the system) immediately (as the drives are initializing) or delete the preconfigured arrays and configure the drives as you wish.
 Connecting during initialization and deleting an array will not harm the system.
 If you have written any data on an array, deleting that array will cause that data to be lost.